“Through Graff's unfailingly cheerful delivery, Frieda's barbs cut like a razor blade hidden in a gelatin mold.”

 - Bruce Weber, The New York Times (Broadway)

-“Her one solo number, ‘Next Best Thing to Love,’ is as good anything in A Chorus Line but would mean nothing if it didn’t have Graff’s exquisite gravity.
+A Chorus Line but would mean nothing if it didn’t have Graff’s exquisite gravity.
 In a song lasting mere minutes, she conveys this woman’s entire being, and it's wonderful to behold.”

 - Jason Clark, Matinee Magazine